Club World Cup: Lionel Messi forced to comply with FIFA Rule to avoid ban

-Why Lionel Messi Must Obey FIFA Rule Before Playing in Club World Cup

-Lionel Messi and Harry Kane are two global football icons required to follow a strict rule to participate in the Club World Cup.
+Lionel Messi and Harry Kane are just two of the global football icons required to follow a strict rule to participate in the Club World Cup.

 The tournament kicked off in the early hours of Sunday, marking its debut in the USA under a new format.